alessandrojean/AED-I-2018.1/lists/list-05/README.md

     000001010101111001101111011110001001000110100010101100111100010010000b

-a saída do progra,a deve ser a seguinte
+a saída do programa deve ser a seguinte

      _       _       _   _      _   _       _   _   _   _   _   _
     |_| |_  |    _| |_  |_   |  _|  _| |_| |_  |_    | |_| |_| | |